ccblaisdell/discord-roll-bot/readme.md

 # Usage

-The bot has two commands, `!roll` and `!rollall`.
+The bot has three commands, `!roll`, `!rollall`, and `!rollchannel`.
 Type one of these commands into your text room while the bot is online, and it will respond with results.

 ## !roll [die_size]